 On July 5, 2013, Hanna Harris, a member of the Northern Cheyenne Tribe, was reported missing by her family.
 Five days later her body was found.
 In response to this murder and the murder of many other Native women, the National Indigenous Women’s Resource Center and about 165 (or more) tribal, state, regional, and national organizations joined to support a resolution—which was passed by congress on April 25, 2018—that declared Hanna’s birthday, May 5th, A National Day of Awareness for Missing and Murdered Native Women and Girls.

-In my opinion this is a powerful serendipity because at the University of Ascension Science and the Physics of Rebellion, where I have been a student missionary and lived for the last 15 years, we believe that May 5th is a significant day of positive change for our planet.
+In my opinion this is a powerful serendipity because at the University of Ascension Science and the Physics of Rebellion, where I have been a student human-rights advocate and lived for the last 15 years, we believe that May 5th is a significant day of positive change for our planet.
 Through the vision of our cofounders, Gabriel of Urantia and Niánn Emerson Chase, we hosted an event called “The Times of the Purification Gathering” on May 5, 2016.
 The purpose of this gathering was to bring awareness to these planetary problems and the spiritual solution.

 "A woman’s highest calling is to lead a man to his soul so as to unite him with source.
 A man’s highest calling is protect a woman so she is free to walk the earth unharmed."